uvu-crfs/www/docs/development/authentication.md

 # Authentication

 The actual web server has shibboleth installed to handle authentication.
-Protected routes can be configure in the file `/etc/httpd/conf.d/shib.conf`.
+Protected routes can be configured in the file `/etc/httpd/conf.d/shib.conf`.
 Attributes can be configured in the file `/etc/shibboleth/attribute-map.xml`.
 In the docker setup the authentication is faked.
 See the variable `g.uvu` in the file `html/mithril/app.js`.

 ## Protected Routes